MedMaxLab/selfEEG/docs/index.rst

 The following notebook-style pages include a detailed guide on how to use some library functionalities that we believe require further explanation in addition to the examples provided in the documentation API.

 :doc:`Dataload_guide`
-   learn how to use the dataloading module for creating Pytorch dataloaders
+   learn how to use the dataloading module for creating PyTorch dataloaders

 :doc:`Augmentation_guide`
-   learn how to combine different data augmentations to construct custom augmenter
+   learn how to combine different data augmentations to construct custom augmenters

 :doc:`SSL_guide`
-   learn how to build a self-supervised learning pipeline, from the dataloader creation to the model pretraining and finetuning
+   learn how to build a self-supervised learning pipeline.